Daniframe/TFG-GCD/README.md

 - FINETUNING: code and results for the finetuning phase, including instance-level results
 - EVALUATION: code and results for the evaluation phase

+Each folder is divided by model and then by NLP task.